ribot/xctasks/README.md

 XCTasks::TestTask.new(test: 'server:autostart') do |t|
   t.workspace = 'LayerKit.xcworkspace'
-  t.schemes_dir = 'Tests/Schemes' # Location where you store your shared schemes, will copy into workspace t.runner = :xctool # or :xcodebuild/:xcpretty
+  t.schemes_dir = 'Tests/Schemes' # Location where you store your shared schemes, will copy into workspace t.runner = :xctool # or :xcodebuild/:xcpretty.
+Can also pass options as string, i.e. 'xcpretty -s' t.output_log = 'output.log' # Save the build log to a file.
+Export as Jenkins build artifact for CI build auditing

   t.subtask(unit: 'LayerKit Tests') do |s|
     s.ios_versions = %w{7.0 7.1}